p0z0/p0z0.github.com/README.markdown

 and finally case of 3) the `$responseArray` will contain nothing so `NULL`

 #How do I use the server?
-You can reach the full sample application source @ `sample` directory
+You can reach the full sample application source @ `sample` directory.
+Step by step tuturial soon.
 ##Defining service
 First of all you need define an abstract class which inherited from `Service`. **This is necessary for all service**, because the `JsonRpcServer` will work with `Service` class methods to detect callable methods and their parameters with [PHP reflection](http://php.net/manual/en/book.reflection.php)
     So the client only can reach that method which defined previusly **abstract and public**.For example, if you will have some public method in `MathService` implementation @ `MathServiceImpl`, which is not defined in `MathService` as abstract and public, the client can not reach it.